How To Start A Web Design Business [and Get Your First Client!]

 You can also run giveaways and discounts in the beginning to build your portfolio.
 It’s always easier to sell services when you have something to show for your work.

-Once you’ve promoted your services in as many places as possible, your first client will come.
+Once you’ve promoted your services in as many places as possible, you will soon get your first client.
 If you find yourself twiddling your thumbs waiting, now would be the best time to start working on sample websites!
 Plus, if you create something great, you just might be able to match that project with a future client anyway.

 Don’t worry, if you have the right talent and you get your website in front of the right eyes, questions will come.
 Those questions often lead to job estimates which lead to paying clients.
 Don’t give up before you’ve even started.